 At the Australian National University in ocean sciences; and land surface biophysics and modelling:

 - Using high resolution ocean models to understand the dynamics of the large scale ocean circulation and its role in altering climate change and variability.
 There is a particular emphasis on the Southern Ocean and it's connection with other oceans.
 Talk to Andy Hogg.

 - Projects around terrestrial processes, terrestrial feedbacks are available.
 Talk to Mike Roderick.

 - Land surface biophysics: Process-based studies that examine land-atmopshere coupling.
 We are especially interested in the coupling between water, energy and carbon and the linkages back to local and regional climates.
-Talk to Mike Roderick.
+Talk to Michael Roderick.

 At Monash in large-scale climate dynamics:

 - Natural climate variability has a land-sea contrast with ocean variability being amplified over land.
 The student will focus on how this works in climate models and observations.
 Talk to Christian Jakob.